FlamingMachTurtle/webdev-rest/README.md

 - `?neighborhood=11,14` - filter by neighborhood ids
 - `?limit=50` - set max number of results (default 1000)

-All query parameters can be combined.
+you can combine the params

 ## Status

-**Full Implementation Complete - 40/40 pts**
+**Full Implementation - 40/40 pts**

-All 5 core routes with full query parameter support implemented and tested.
+all 5 routes with query parameter support done